alissa-huskey/Arduino-Makefile/doc/Install-MacOS.md

 ### Set system-wide Arduino-Makefile variables

+All Arduino-Makefile parameters can be set in either the Makefile or as an environment variables.

+These are the main parameters you might want to set that apply to your system.
-The following paramaters can be set in either the Makefile or as an environment variables.
-Because these are system-wide settings, these instructions will show you how to set them as environment variables so that they will persist across all of your projects.
-You can choose to set them your Makefile instead, or override them there on a per-project basis.
+These instructions will set them as environment variables so that they will persist across all of your projects.
+Just know you can choose to set them your Makefile instead of or in addition to setting environment variables.

 Append the following to your .bash_profile: